Amatun-nooor/ResumeGPT/README.md

 ### Method 2: Docker

 1. Download the repo `git clone
-2. Change the directory `cd open-resume`
+2. Change the directory `cd resumegpt`
-3. Build the container `docker build -t open-resume .`
+3. Build the container `docker build -t resumegpt .`
-4. Start the container `docker run -p 3000:3000 open-resume`
+4. Start the container `docker run -p 3000:3000 resumegpt`
 5. Open your browser and visit [http://localhost:3000](http://localhost:3000) to see ResumeGPT live